wazuh/wazuh-documentation/source/user-manual/binaries/tools/ossec-logtest.rst

 ``-D``
 ------

-This is the path that ``ossec-logtest`` will chroot to before it completes loading all rules, decoders, and lists and processing standard input.
+Specifies the chroot before it completes loading all rules, decoders, and lists and processing standard input.

 .. topic:: Arguments